Communications Privacy

 Why can't you make phone services fully zero-knowledge?

 Telecommunications laws in Canada (CRTC) and USA (FCC) require real-time content checks for safety and fraud prevention.
-Unlike our identity vault (which is fully zero-knowledge encrypted), phone/SMS services must comply with carrier regulations that mandate spam filtering and CSAM detection.
-We'd love to offer fully encrypted calling/SMS, but current regulations don't allow it for commercial phone services.
-For truly private messaging, use Signal or WhatsApp with your WIGGWIGG phone number.
+Phone/SMS services must comply with carrier regulations that mandate spam filtering and CSAM detection.
+We can't end-to-end encrypt SMS in transit (telco protocols predate that), but our stored copy is already zero-knowledge: sealed with your key, decryptable only on your device.
+For end-to-end privacy in transit too, use Signal or WhatsApp with your WIGGWIGG phone number.

 Do CASL and SHAFT rules apply to my personal texts?

 No. CASL and SHAFT are A2P (Application-to-Person) rules for businesses sending automated/marketing messages.
 If you're using WIGGWIGG for personal calls and texts (P2P), these don't apply to you.
 We only check for basic spam patterns and illegal content on personal messages.
+Those checks run in memory at receive time; we never persist a plaintext copy.
 When we launch business features, those identities will be subject to A2P rules including CASL opt-in requirements and SHAFT content restrictions.

 Do you read my messages?